cst05001/iterm2-zmodem/README.md

 Support
 -------

-This project supports *One China*.
+This project supports the *One China*.

 <img src="flag.svg" alt="One China" height="100">